By Yuca

 Yuka - Food & Cosmetic Scanner

 Yuka - Food & Cosmetic Scanner is a well-regarded health & fitness app that is free with in-app purchases.
-With a 4.8/5 rating from 270K reviews, it maintains solid user satisfaction.
-Users particularly appreciate health & lifestyle impact, though subscription & feature gating remains a common concern.
+With a 4.8/5 rating from 271.6K reviews, it maintains solid user satisfaction.
+Users particularly appreciate barcode scanning functionality provides immediate health insights for grocery shoppers in real time, though mandatory account creation requirements frustrate users who prefer immediate access without personal data sharing remains a common concern.

 What is Yuka - Food & Cosmetic Scanner?